timonicolaux/42_IRC/README.md

 Also complete nickname, realname, username, unselect "Use SSL for all the servers on this network" + "Use global user information", select "Accept invalid SSL certificates".

-That's it, you can now click on connect and you are logged in on the server !
+That's it, you can now click on connect and you are logged in to the server !

 ## Intructions for testing program